DNA64/SuperHakchi/README.md

 #### Converting SNES games from .smc/.sfc to .sfrom format

+You may want to check [this list](https://www.reddit.com/r/miniSNES/comments/74dc3c/snes_classic_hacking_how_is_the_progress_going/) before continuing to see if your game is working or not.
+It's not complete, but it should be a good refernce for now.

 A fellow GBATemp user named [Valter](http://gbatemp.net/members/valter.381712/) created and shared a [set](https://gist.github.com/anpage/4834433944a2875ee6d4cbb5786c6bf7) of python scripts on his [gist](https://gist.github.com/anpage/) page for converting games to the supported format `.sfrom`.
+I've encorporated that script into my program and it's now automated.

-To run the `sfc2sfrom.py` script you can use the `.bat` file program I wrote below.
-This will convert `.smc` and `.sfc` ROMS into the required `.sfrom` format and name them appropriately as well (This is only required when using the native emulator `canoe`.
-You do not need to convert ROMS if you're using RetroArch).
+To run the `sfc2sfrom.py` script you can use one of the `.bat` file programs I wrote below.
+These will automatically convert `.smc` and `.sfc` ROMS into the required `.sfrom` format and name them appropriately as well (This is only required when using the native emulator `canoe`.
+You do not need to convert ROMS if you're using RetroArch, but that is again beyond the scope of this guide).
+No special naming of the ROMS is required on your part, the script will find and rename them automatically.
+Make sure they're **not** compressed! only .smc or .sfc files work right now.

+I've included (2) .batch scripts in the download for converting SNES games.
+I recomend running `SNESCE_ROM_TOOL[DNA64].bat` first to ensure that everything is properly configured as I've incorpoated some error checking in this one and it will tell you what the problem is if you have one.
+The second script is the 1 click solution for fast conversions `1-click-convert[DNA64].bat`.
+A popup may appear for a moment, but will close as soon as the program ends, this is normal.

+The program will output the new `.sfrom` file and move it into a folder under the same name.
+Example: CLV-X-SHIBE > CLV-X-SHIBE.sfrom

+The program will then move the `.sfc` file into a folder called `sfcfiles` along with a matching text file so you know which game is which.
+This is really sloppy I know, but it works and I plan on fixing it soon.
+Really you can just conside this a trash folder since you no longer need these, unless you do .. :P

+Now that you have the folder, and the ROM, we need to create the .desktop file and the images.
+It's these files that can end up giving you C7 and C8 errors so keep that in mind when transfering files.
+More on this below

 #### Creating a ROM Package

+*The boxart image sizes here are not correct, they work, but it they stick out from the rest as they're a little taller.
+I will update this with the proper sizes shortly*

 Each ROM file requires (2) images.
-The main boxart image `CLV-P-XXXXX.png` `228x186`, and the thumbnail image `CLV-P-XXXXX_small.png` `40x32`.
-You'll have to google the box art for each game and then resize it accordingly.
+The main boxart image `CLV-X-XXXXX.png` `228x186`, and the thumbnail image `CLV-X-XXXXX_small.png` `40x32`.
+You'll have to google the box art for each game and then resize it accordingly, make sure to save them as `.png`.
 I highly recomend the FREE graphic editing program [Paint.net](http://getpaint.net).
-Create a folder for each game using the same naming scheme `CLV-P-XXXXX`, where (XXXXX) is a unique nameID using only Numbers and Capital letters. *Example: `CLV-P-DNA64`* I've written a script as mentioned above to help you with file and folder names as well as converting the ROM files to `.sfrom`, you can download that [HERE](https://mega.nz/#!349ywCwD!waGkuajIA_6Ikz4VpP52K8UGDaR5DhuTQSoIXW3mgro) if you like.
+I've written a script as mentioned above to help you with file and folder names as well as converting the ROM files to `.sfrom`, you can download that [HERE](https://mega.nz/#!349ywCwD!waGkuajIA_6Ikz4VpP52K8UGDaR5DhuTQSoIXW3mgro) if you like.
+If you're not using the script you'll need to create a folder for each game using the same naming scheme `CLV-X-XXXXX`, where (XXXXX) is a unique nameID using only Numbers and Capital letters. *Example: `CLV-X-DNA64`*

 Next you'll want to create a `.desktop` file in Notepad++ or Notepad, any text editor will do.
 It contains all the information about the ROM.
-Use the same naming scheme you did with the images. *Example: CLV-P-DNA64.desktop*
+Use the same naming scheme you did with the images. *Example: CLV-X-DNA64.desktop*

-Here is a template you can use until I add this feature to my program.
-Create a new document and paste the template below into it.
+I've included a template in the download file.
+You can also [use this tool](http://astrasealtools.com/misc/snesmini/submit.php) someone created (Credit to follow once I find them) to generate the file.
 ```
 [Desktop Entry]
 Type=Application
 Exec=/usr/bin/clover-canoe-shvc -rom /usr/share/games/CLV-P-DNA64/CLV-P-DNA64.sfrom --volume 100 -rollback-snapshot-period 600
-Path=/var/lib/clover/profiles/0//CLV-P-DNA64
+Path=/var/lib/clover/profiles/0/CLV-P-DNA64
 Name=Pilotwings
 Icon=/usr/share/games/CLV-P-DNA64/CLV-P-DNA64.png